 Also, here you can hear him playing an electronic drum kit in Japan, in 1986.

 Although heavy metal drummers often do not approve of electronic kits, Def Leppard’s Rick Allen played them for a long time.
-He had to learn how to play drums only with his left hand since he lost his right hand in an accident in 1984.
-This is where electronic drums were extremely helpful.
+He had to learn how to play drums without his left arm since he lost it in an accident in 1984.
+This is where electronic pedals and pads were extremely helpful.

 Roger Taylor, the drummer of Duran Duran, played electronic drums on some of their songs.
 Since they were one of the major representatives of synth pop, it was a must for them to use electronic drums.
 Here you can listen to him playing the Roland TD-30KV kit.

 Apart from these drummers, many other drum players and music producers from the 1980s and 1990s used electronic drums in a wide range of genres – from disco and synth/romantic pop to funk, dance, hip-hop and R’n’B.